cloudbank-project/az-serverless-tutorial/content/functions/_index.md

             pass
         else:
             element = req_body.get('name')

     if element:
+        # An element name was provided!

+        # Open a database connection
         client = cosmos_client.CosmosClient(HOST, {'masterKey': MASTER_KEY})
         db = client.get_database_client(DATABASE_ID)
         container = db.get_container_client(CONTAINER_ID)

+        # Do a database query that fetches all database entries
+        # with the provided element name.
+In theory, this should
+        # only be one element, but in general SQL queries can
+        # return more than one object, so we get a list.
+It's just
+        # that the list will almost always contain only one element.
         items = list(container.query_items(
             query="SELECT * FROM r WHERE r.id=@id",
             parameters=[